Mujahidul-Islam11/practicing-front-end/Css/Css Position/README.md

 Absolute positioned items are removed from the whole document.
 It overflows over the every element added in the document body.
+-if we give the parent position relative the absolute positioned item will be absolute inside the parent element.